ayayay189/hybridBP/README.md

-# Branch Prediction Pin Tool
+# Pin Tool
 This repository provides a Pin tool that can be used for performing branch prediction

 I started the implementation based on a completed branch prediction pintools from GitHub.
 The link is: https://github.com/kodbe/branch-predictor.
 I used the 2-bit counter predictor and perceptron branch predictor from it and implement gshare and hybrid branch predictor (gshare+2-bit counter and 2-bit counter + perceptron).

-## Implemented algorithms
+## algorithms
-This tool provides two ready-to-use implementations of branch predictors:
+implementations of branch predictors:

 1. Two-bit saturating counter branch predictor
 2. Perceptron branch predictor